ostin-r/ostin-r/README.md

 - 👋 Hi, I’m Austin
-- 👀 I’m interested in reliable, fast, and robust software!
+- 👀 I’m interested in robust and user-friendly software
-- ⚡ Current Work: I'm currently working on personal projects to help bridge the gap between my background in chemical engineering and software engineering / computer science - these include a "lox" (toy language) interpreter and command line utilities
-- 🌱 When I'm not working on personal projects, I am working my day job as a software engineer optimizing in-house web applications used for warehouse management, going fly fishing, or drawing
+- ⚡ Current Work: A video game written using the Bevy open source engine, and a web application to optimize your grocery store runs

 <!---
 ostin-r/ostin-r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.